top of page

 St nicholas

-- 11thcentury Byzantine Church of St Nicholas in Crete is a small but historically significant rural chapel, celebrated for its early crossinsquare architecture and exceptionally preserved fresco decoration.
+11th century Byzantine Church of St Nicholas in Crete is a small but historically significant rural chapel, celebrated for its early crossinsquare architecture and exceptionally preserved fresco decoration.

 See more